Ensuring students are placed in appropriately academically challenging and supportive groups is crucial to enabling students to excel.

-Ability grouping for teaching sets in Mathematics and Science Ability groups are constructed carefully and may be different depending on the subject.
+Ability grouping for teaching sets in Mathematics and Science Ability groups are constructed carefully and in consultation with the Head of Department.
 Staff involved in creating the groups will use the following information:

 - Performance data from in-school assessments and end of year examinations

 - Professional judgement

 Ability grouping will vary in its structure across curriculum areas.
 The following list shows some of the ways that subjects may set students at Brimsham Green, and varies according to the ability profile and size of Year Group.

 - Top set, upper middle set, lower middle set and lower set.
 This system of ability grouping has a set one, a second set, a third set and a fourth set.
 The most able students are in set one and the students that need the most support are in set 4.
 Generally set one will have more students than set four.

 - Top set, two middle sets and lower set.
 This system is less rigid than the first and allows for a set one, a set three and two generally equal sets in the middle.

 - Top set, lower top set, upper middle set and lower middle set.
 This system allows two higher ability sets to exist and a further two sets where students who need more support to exist.

 Where there is a whole year group taught at one time by the Mathematics/Science department there can be up to 7 teaching groups.
 This is more likely to occur at Key Stage 4.
 The following setting options is applied: